How Many Of My Characters Have Traits Or Personalities Of Real People I Know

 Sorry, times are tough right now and I got sort of waylaid there for a minute…

-The short answer to the question How many of your characters have traits or personalities of “real” people you know? is: I write romance.
+The short answer to the question How many of your characters have traits or personalities of “real” people you know? is: I write suspense.
+I write thrillers.
+I write romance.
 I want mystique!
 Excitement!
 Adventure!
 Angst!
-In other words, no matter whether I’m writing romantic suspense, paranormal or historical, I need to sell books.
+In other words, no matter whether I’m writing suspense, paranormal or historical romance, I need to sell books.
 So I don’t model my characters on real people.